 In the Nordic market for TV services, Telenor Broadcast maintained its leading position in 2015.
-Revenues decreased by 1%, or 4 % excluding currency effects, mainly due to the divested company, Conax, which was included in the first quarter last year.
-EBITDA increased by 4%, and the EBITDA margin widened by 1 percentage point to 33%.
+Revenues decreased by 1%, or 4 % excluding currency effects, mainly due to the divested company, Conax, which was included in the first guarter last year.
+EBITDA ("SEC") and Dutch authorities related to its increased by 4%, and the EBITDA margin widened by 1 percentage point to 33%.
 A new satellite, Thor 7, was launched in April 2015, and was the main reason for the increase in capital expenditure.